I had never been here before. But I felt like I had… The miniature cottage stood in the distance, hugged

 Sami worked with our poet, Philip Wells, to create a poem called ‘Liyoboo’.
 The repetition builds a fantastic rhythm when

-Taylor has written wonderful riddles during World Book Day.
-We are so impressed with how hard he tried to write
+One of our students has written wonderful riddles during World Book Day.
+We are so impressed with how hard he

-Finley wrote a wonderful poem about his favourite character in World Book Day.
-We love how detailed his riddle is
+One of our student wrote a wonderful poem about his favourite character in World Book Day.
+We love how detailed

 Mohammed’s Adventure Story